javascript-tutorial/en.javascript.info/1-js/4-data-types/02-garbage-collection/article.md

 Simply put, "reachable" values are those that are accessible now or in the future.
 They are guaranteed to be stored in memory.

-1. There's a base set of inherently reachable values.
+1. There's a base set of inherently reachable values, that cannot be deleted for obvious reasons.

     For instance:

     - Local variables and parameters of the current function.
     - Variables and parameters for other functions on the current chain of nested calls.